 Through a series of newly commissioned public banners, acclaimed artist Hannah Brontë offers daily commuters a literal sign from above.
 Viewable across the Story Bridge and throughout Brisbane’s CBD AFFIRMATIONS DURING THE Apocalypse implores us to pause, take heart, and dream of new possibilities.
 As uncertainty and upheaval sweeps the world, Brontë’s timely affirmation is an invitation to step into this unknown, reminding us that ‘the world is shifting and so can you.’

-AFFIRMATIONS DURING THE Apocalypse will be presented across Street Talk advertising from 31 August - 28 September 2020 at the following locations:
+AFFIRMATIONS DURING THE Apocalypse was presented across Street Talk advertising from 31 August–28 September 2020 at the following locations:

 230 Brunswick St, Fortitude Valley

 Between 7–21 September 2020 the work will also be viewable from the Story Bridge, Kangaroo Point.
 Co-commissioned by Brisbane Festival.

 Hannah Brontë, AFFIRMATIONS DURING THE Apocalypse, 2020, site-specific banner, 1800 x 900cm.
 This project was co-commissioned by Brisbane Festival.
 Brisbane Festival is an initiative of the Queensland Government and Brisbane City Council.